jcaffey/dotfiles/guides/vim/README.md

 - `!` execute a shell command and if there is anything before the `!` pipe that data to it.
 - `sort` the document.
 The output is automatically piped back in to vim.
 Very cool.
 Note: i also keep a cheat-sheets repository that comes in handy for common terminal commands that I can't keep in my head.
 See guides/cheat-sheets for more on that.

-The result is a nice clean list with my priorities on top.
-From here I usually just order them manually with `dd` and `p`.
+The result is a nice clean list with my priorities on top, completed tasks on bottom, and a happy me.
+From here I usually just order  todo's marked with `-` manually with `dd` and `p`.

 ```shell
 ##email